gabimor/keyboardninja/README.md

 general
 * hotjar
-* patreon/buy me a cup of coffee
+* patreon/buy me a coffee
 * reporting errors/missing/duplications
 * get as many apps and shortcuts as i can for starters
 * spread the word in blogs/groups